Skip to content

 3 min readBy: Gavin Ekins

-India has embarked on a path to a common goods and service tax (GST), which will replace the patchwork of indirect taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. es in the Indian states.
-The new tax system is projected to increase Indian growth by 2 percentage points as well as increase tax revenues due to greater tax compliance.
+India has embarked on a path to a common goods and service tax (GST), which will replace the patchwork of indirect taxes in the Indian states.
+The new taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. system is projected to increase Indian growth by 2 percentage points as well as increase tax revenues due to greater tax compliance.
 The Indian parliament passed the four key pieces of legislation to stay on schedule for the July 1 rollout, but the GST council still has significant disagreements over the structure of the GST.
 Despite the disagreements, officials are confident that the GST will be implemented this summer.

 The Finance Minister, Arun Jaitley, has projected a 2 percentage-point increase in economic growth after the GST is fully implemented.
 This is good news for a nation with per capita income that is one-fifth of China’s per capita income.